 5. Too many distractions from the landing page’s primary purpose

-Your landing page distracts the visitors by unnecessary or excessive in-links, a navigation bar, or multiple CATs.
+Your landing page distracts the visitors with unnecessary or excessive in-links, a navigation bar, or multiple CATs.

 6. Asking for too much data